Kunull/Blog/blog/2024-02-09-starting-blog-post.md

 Topics covered will mostly include:

 - Short guides
-- Certification / Course reviews
+- Certification reviews
-- Conference experince (If I get the time to visit any)
+- Conference experience (If I get the time to visit any)
 - Some technology that I am interested in

 Blogs post of similar topics can be found under the same tag.